othiym23/emitter-listener/README.md

 ## Add dynamic instrumentation to emitters

-`shimmer` does a bunch of the work necessary to wrap other methods in a wrapper you provide:
+`emitter-listener` does a bunch of the work necessary to wrap event emitters methods in wrappers you provide:

 ```javascript
 var EventEmitter = require('events').EventEmitter;